m0nk3h/asusctltray-alt/README.md

 This is a simple tray widget based on `appindicator` which lets the user change their ROG laptop power profiles and graphics mode on the fly.
 Easy turbo boost toggling is also included (it was temporarily removed from `asusctl`).

-All functionality is provided through `dbus` method calls.

 ## Table of contents
 - [asusctltray](#asusctltray)
   - [Table of contents](#table-of-contents)